 - Why is Wisdom Important?
 The Wisdom trial, for the first time in the world, informs every woman about her personal risk to develop breast cancer.
 It allows to differentiate the need for frequency of mammographic screening tailored to a women’s risk factors as well as genetic susceptibility.
 Women will be empowered to make their own personal decisions for their breast health.

 - Thomas M Cink MD, FACR, FCCP

-- Dr. Cink is the site principal investigator of the Wisdom Study for the Sanford system.
+- Dr. Cink is the site principle investigator of the Wisdom trial for the Sanford system.
 He is a board certified diagnostic radiologist and has been involved with breast cancer screening and diagnosis for his whole career.
 He finished his fellowship in 1991 and has been the Medical Director of the Edith Sanford Breast Center since that time.
 He has been extensively involved in education and research and most recently he has been a founding member of the Tomosynthesis Collaborative Group which is a multi-institutional group researching and publishing on the utilization of breast Tomosynthesis.

 - Why is Wisdom Important?
 The Wisdom trial is important to me to study recent advances in molecular biology and risk assessment and use them to find the most efficient way to screen our patients for breast cancer.